 Cambridge ranks in the global top 5, with Imperial College London and London School of Economics and Political Science (LSE) also highly placed.
 In addition, University College London (UCL) and University of Edinburgh rank within the top 20 globally, underscoring the UK’s reputation for academic and research excellence.

 Choosing a top-ranked university in the UK offers multiple advantages, from global recognition and exceptional facilities to strong research contributions and career support.
-Here are some reasons to consider studying at a UK university:

 The UK offers a diverse selection of universities, each with its own strengths and focus areas.
-Here’s a breakdown of the types you’ll find:

 The cost of studying in the UK as an international student varies based on the university and course.
 Tuition fees generally range from £11,400 to £38,000 per year for undergraduate courses, with medical courses typically at the higher end.